Ibodan/RumbleEnhancerOculus/README.md

 `CutClip`, `MissCutClip`, `BombClip`, `UIClip`, `SaberClashClip`, `ObstacleClip` are the vibration patterns played on each events in game.

 - Comma separated 0-255 strength.
-One item is for a signal of 1/320 = 3.125msecs
+One item is for a signal of 1/320 = 0.003125secs
-- At least 6 items required for `SaberClashClip` and `ObstacleClip`.
+- At least 6 items are required for `SaberClashClip` and `ObstacleClip`.
 - No foolproofs implemented.
 A wrongly parsed pattern still be played, but it may not as expected.

-`NoteCutRumbleDuration` is a msecs for rumbling on each note cuts.
+`NoteCutRumbleDuration` is a secs for rumbling on each note cuts.